xharaken/john-law-coin/HowToBuild.md

 $ ./test/run_acb_upgrade.py  # Run upgrade tests for the Oracle contract and the ACB contract.
 ```

-## Deploying smart contracts on a private network.
+## Deploying smart contracts on a private network

 Launch a private network in one console.